We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - helping to prevent infection

-Bloggers like those at OneGreenPlanet, swear by coconut oil, touting its use as a natural moisturizer, especially for your face.
-Coconut oil is gentle enough to be used around sensitive areas like under your eyes and on lips.
+Some blogs, such as OneGreenPlanet, swear by coconut oil, touting its use as a natural moisturizer, especially for your face.
+Coconut oil is gentle enough to be used around sensitive areas like under your eyes and on your lips.

 Use coconut oil on your face much like you would use any night cream.